 When you’re running or walking, your glutes help to stabilize the pelvis and keep you moving forward by extending the hip.
 The entire alignment of your pelvis, torso, and legs depends upon having strong glutes.
 Simply think of your legs as a chain and your glutes as an anchor to which this chain is attached.

 If you don’t have strong glutes, it can allow the alignment of your lower body to get out of balance.
-This can lead to injuries like shin splints, IT band syndrome, and runner’s knee.
+This can lead to injuries like shin splints, IT band syndrome, and a runner’s knee.
 If your glutes aren’t strong enough, other muscles take over.

 If you’ve heard of muscle imbalances or compensation, that’s what we’re talking about here.
 Like most systems in life and the world, if one part starts to compensate for the other…it’s likely that problems will occur somewhere down the line.

 Your gluteus maximus is the largest muscle in your body; it produces significant power.
 Start strengthening this muscle and you’ll increase agility, be able to sprint faster, cycle more powerfully, and lift heavier objects.
 When the power is coming from your glutes, your knees don’t have to work as hard, improving function and your ability to train hard and efficiently.

 The gluteus maximus tends to get the most attention, but in the world of rehabilitation and injury prevention, the gluteus medius and minimus are a big focus because they’re the ones that work to stabilize the hip joint.
 As their names suggest, the gluteus medius is smaller than the gluteus maximus and bigger than the gluteus minimus.

 Remember, strong glutes equal stronger knees.
 As you work on strengthening your glutes, you’ll improve strength, and power, and even prevent injury to your knees.
 Start activating your glutes and your knees will thank you!